PyConTH/www/site/pages/presentation-advice.en.rst

 .. type: text

-How To Give A PyCon Presentation is based on a document by Prof. 'Michael Ernst'_ .
+How To Give A PyCon Presentation is based on a document by Prof. `Michael Ernst`_ .
 Used with permission.
 Original at https://homes.cs.washington.edu/~mernst/advice/giving-talk.html

 .. _Michael Ernst: https://homes.cs.washington.edu/~mernst/